-In this section, the parameters of photoresist processing are experimentally characterized first for the reliable fabrication of vertical comb drive (VCD).
+In this section, the parameters of photoresist processing are experimentally characterized, first for reliable fabrication of the vertical comb drive (VCD).
 Then, the fabrication results of polymer torsional VCDs by the proposed process are shown and discussed.
-Finally, the static and dynamic responses of VCD are measured and compared with the simulation results.
+Finally, the static and dynamic responses of the VCD are measured and compared with the simulation results.

-4.1 Photoresist Processing
+4.1.
+Photoresist processing

 In general, the development depth of photoresist is mainly controlled by the exposure dosage.
-In other words, the larger dosage creates the deeper depth.
+In other words, a larger dosage creates a deeper depth.
 However, other processing parameters of photoresist, such as the development time and soft-bake time, also play important roles in this process.
-In addition to the increase of exposure dosage, the longer development time will also enlarge the development depth of photoresist, but this enlargement could be evidently reduced by the longer soft-bake time.
-Therefore, a proper set of parameters is needed to obtain the stable fabrication results.
-Here, the photoresist thickness about 55 μ m, the soft-bake time of 90 minutes and the development time of 45 minutes are employed on the fabrication of polymer VCDs.
-With these parameters, figure 5 shows the development depths of AZ9260® under different exposure dosage.
-Depending on these experimental data, the desired suspending space of upper fingers and the height of lower fingers could be fabricated by using the corresponding dosages.
+In addition to the increase of exposure dosage, longer development time will also enlarge the development depth of photoresist, but this enlargement could be evidently reduced by longer soft-bake time.
+Therefore, a proper set of parameters is needed to obtain stable fabrication results.
+Here, a photoresist thickness of about 55 μ m, a soft-bake time of 90 min and a development time of 45 min are employed on the fabrication of polymer VCDs.
+With these parameters, figure 5 shows the development depths of AZ9260 $^{\mathbb{R}}$ under different exposure dosages.
+The results reveal that the development depth increases stably with the increasing exposure dosage.
+Depending on these experimental data, the desired suspending space of the upper fingers and the height of the lower fingers could be fabricated using the corresponding dosages.